selabhvl/dat250public/projectdescription/README.md

 ### Technology Assessment

 The most _unique_ part of your report will be the technology asssesment.
-This asssesment shall follow the methodology described in the paper by Brown and Walnau.
+This assessment shall follow the methodology described in the paper by Brown and Walnau.

 You shall start with shortly describing the technology's genealogy, i.e. where it comes from and what are its predecessors.
 For this it may be useful to draw a _context graph_ as described in the paper, which will help to understand the context of the technology.
 Next, describe the technology's _problem habitat_, i.e. what concrete problem does the technology seek to solve or leverage.

-In the second stage of Browns and Walnaus "technological delta" framework, you must formulate a set of _hyptheses_ about what benefits the application of that technology will bring.
+In the second stage of Browns and Walnaus "technological delta" framework, you must formulate a set of _hypotheses_ about what benefits the application of that technology will bring.
 Following from the hypotheses you design experiments that are meant to support to reject those hypotheses.
 For instance, if you are looking into implementing a different type of communication protocol/RPC framework, which